 Keep Your Kids Engaged with Family Activities

-Keeping your kids engaged over the holidays can be daunting or it can be fun.
-I don’t like being stressed so I always think of a plan to keep everyone engaged in a variety of activities that can be done without a ton of running around.
+Keeping your kids engaged over the holidays can be daunting, or it can be fun.
+I don’t like being stressed, so I always think of a plan to keep everyone engaged in a variety of activities that can be done without a ton of running around.
 To that end, I have created the following list of family holiday activities.
-Each family activity builds comradery as well as learning skills.
+Each family activity builds camaraderie as well as learning skills.

 10 Holiday Family Activities